Ericzklm/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 - Is it close enough to the Switch? (these are wireless devices after all)
 - Is the Switch in airplane mode?
 - Is it already paired with a different Switch?
-- There are reports of CFW ldm-mitm interferring with the ESP32.
+- There are reports of CFW ldm-mitm interfering with the ESP32.
 (This is a bug which we have yet to investigate.)

 ### The Switch cannot transfer save files while paired with an ESP32.